Influential Psychology Experiments

 The Stanford Prison Experiment was a landmark study in psychology conducted by social psychology professor Philip Zimbardo in 1971 at Stanford University and is one of the most famous psychology experiments of the 1900s.
 The study was designed to investigate the psychological effects of power dynamics and social roles in a simulated prison environment and is one the most controversial experiments in psychology.

 Zimbardo recruited 24 male college students to participate in the study.
-The student participants were randomly assigned to two groups, either prisoners or guards.
+Each student participant was randomly assigned to play the role of either a prisoner or a guard.
 The participants were carefully screened for psychological and physical health before participating.
 The simulated prison was set up in the basement of the famous psychology department, with the cells, prison guards' quarters, and other facilities modeled on an actual prison.

 The experiment was supposed to last for two weeks, but it was terminated after only six days due to the escalating abuse of power by the guards and the psychological distress experienced by the prisoners.
 The guards quickly became authoritarian and abusive, using physical punishment, psychological intimidation to exert their authority over the prisoners.
 The prisoners, in turn, became increasingly submissive and passive, often displaying signs of depression, anxiety, and helplessness.